Analysis | Mike Lindell made his bed with Trump’s bogus conspiracies. Now, he gets to lie in it.

 - Jan.
 8: Dominion sends another retraction letter to Lindell.

 - Jan.
-16: “When a person wins 79 million to 68 million, and you flip that.… These machines, they are corrupt.
+16: “When a person wins 79 million to 68 million, and you flip that. … These machines, they are corrupt.
 They built them to cheat.”

 - Jan.
 18: “Because these things are embedded in the machines, but they were built to cheat.
 They were built to steal elections.”